Q: Is the USB able to be added to the DVD purchase for an incremental cost, or is it a full $49.99 additional?

 Q: How big are the K1 module booklets, and do they include the maps and keys?

 A: Physically, the booklets have 40 pages and measure 4 3/4 by 7 1/4 inches.
 The adventure contains the keys, a diagram, and pre-generated characters but the high resolution scans of Rob's original hand-drawn map and legend that go with it are only in the the Archive.
-However, you can purchase K1 Sunken City: First Print without any edition of the Archive and then purchase the Map Pack download.
-As more and more modules come out it will soon be apparent that the Archive represents quite the bargain!
-So far we have 5 modules in the line-up!
+However, you can purchase K1 Sunken City: First Print without any edition of the Archive and then download the Map Pack for free.
+So far we have 3 modules in the line-up!

 Q: Are there any sample files available to view/read to help know what they look like (and if they are even readable)?